prajwal041/Quest-App/README.md

 # A quest in the clouds

-### Q. What is this quest?

-It is a fun way to assess your cloud skills.
-It is also a good representative sample of the work we do at Rearc.
-Quest is a webapp made with node.js and golang.

-### Q. So what skills should I have?
-- Public cloud: AWS, GCP, Azure.
-  - More than one cloud is a "good to have" but one is a "must have".
-- General cloud concepts, especially networking.
-- Containerization, such as: Docker, containerd, kubernetes
-- IaC (Infrastructure as code).
-At least some Terraform preferred.
-- Linux (or other POSIX OS).
-- VCS (Version Control System).
-Git is highly preferred.
-- TLS is a plus.

 ### Q. What do I have to do?
-You may do all or some of the following tasks.
-Please read over the complete list before starting.

 1. If you know how to use git, start a git repository (local-only is acceptable) and commit all of your work to it.
 1. Use Infrastructure as Code (IaC) to the deploy the code as specified below.